imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-12-18-breast-pumping-guide-for-flying-and-traveling-without-your-baby.md

   up and schedule along with tips on packing and flying with over 100 oz of breast milk.
 Along with my encounter with TSA and airport experience.
 ---
 **Recently I traveled to Palm Springs, CA for 6 days!** I am sure you are saying **"whats the big deal about that?".** This use to be a "no big deal" type of trip, back before I was a Mom.
 But now I have a 6 month old and I am still nursing and breastfeeding!
-Making traveling and deciding to travel **WITHOUT my baby** a little more difficult.
+Making deciding to travel **WITHOUT my baby** a little more difficult.

 You see, If I wanted to continue to breastfeed/nurse my child and also travel; I had to figure out a way to do both.
 So this meant using all the new pumping technology and resources I had around me to MAKE IT HAPPEN!